AlloyCI/alloy-runner/docs/executors/docker.md

 # The Docker executor

-GitLab Runner can use Docker to run builds on user provided images.
+AlloyCI Runner can use Docker to run builds on user provided images.
 This is possible with the use of **Docker** executor.

-The **Docker** executor when used with GitLab CI, connects to [Docker Engine] and runs each build in a separate and isolated container using the predefined image that is [set up in `.gitlab-ci.yml`][yaml] and in accordance in [`config.toml`][toml].
+The **Docker** executor when used with AlloyCI, connects to [Docker Engine] and runs each build in a separate and isolated container using the predefined image that is [set up in `.alloy-ci.json`][json] and in accordance in [`config.toml`][toml].

 That way you can have a simple and reproducible build environment that can also